remydeshayes/minimal/index.md

 In my free time, when I am not cooking, I like reading and (occasionally) writing about sociology - <a href="assets/papers/essay_1.pdf" target="_blank"> here</a> is an attempt to write on the behavioral determinants of health.

+## 📝 Publications

+Captari, L. E., Sandage, S., Cowden, R.G., **Deshayes, R.**, Choe., E., Crabtree, S., Davis, W., & Aten, J. (in press).
+Spiritual, religious, and existential processes of posttraumatic growth: Seeking, struggle, and transformation. _Routledge International Handbook on Posttraumatic Growth_.
+Routledge.

-## 🔍 Selected projects & publications
+## 🔍 Selected projects

 #### Reinforcement Learning
 *   Unsupervised RL & Maximum Entropy RL: the DIAYN algorithm